 Exhibitions of Student Work

-In addition to traditional measures of academic achievement, at least once per academic year, all Prospect Hill Academy Middle and Upper School students are required to present and defend their work publicly for the benefit of an external audience (parents/guardians, community members, outside educators, etc.).
+In addition to traditional measures of academic achievement, at least once per academic year, all Prospect Hill Academy Upper Elementary and Upper School students are required to present and defend their work publicly for the benefit of an external audience (parents/guardians, community members, outside educators, etc.).
 The goal of these exhibition evenings is threefold: (1) to equip PHA students with the confidence and skills to demonstrate their knowledge to a wider audience; (2) to emphasize that real-life learning transcends the walls of school; and (3) to prepare students for the challenges of college and the real world.